Getting Started

 You can use this terminal to quickly connect to your database.
 You can also use the terminal to run commands such as GET and SET.

-To connect to your database from a Redis compatible client, you'll need to create an access key.
+To connect to your database from a Redis-compatible client, you'll need to create a programmatic identity first.
+You will create its access key credential in a later step.

-On the left navigation bar, select "Access Keys".
-Next click "Create"
+On the left navigation bar, select "Programmatic Identities", then click "Create Programmatic Identity".

 Step 4: Grant access to your database

-By default, access keys do not have any permissions.
-You'll need to grant access to your database before you can use it.
+By default, programmatic identities do not have any permissions.
+You'll need to grant the identity access to your database before you create and use a credential.

-Next to the access key you just created, click the icon.
-This will open a page where you can update your access key's permissions.
+Next to the programmatic identity you just created, click the icon.
+This will open a page where you can update that identity's permissions.

-For this guide, we'll grant the access key full access to all databases.
-Select the managed policy "KvDB Execute All Commands" / kvdb-execute-any and click "Save".
+For this guide, we'll grant the programmatic identity full access to all databases.
+Select the managed policy "KvDB Execute All Commands" (kvdb-execute-any) and click "Save".

 Now that you've granted access to your database, you can connect to it from a Redis compatible client.